Course Offerings (Spring 2019)

 REL 2033 surveys the history and culture of religion in the United States.
 Special consideration is given to the diversity of religion in America and the impact of religious ideologies on American culture.
 An assortment of reading materials, writing assignments, and creative projects provide a framework within which to engage a variety of religious issues and understand the significance of religion in American history.

-REL/ENGL 4236 APOCALYPTIC LITERATURE W 6:00-8:50 BURKETT
+REL/ENGL 4236.1 VISIONS OF AFTERLIFE W 6:00-8:50 BURKETT